samschott/maestral/README.md

 # BirdBox
-Open-source Dropbox command line client for macOS and Linux.
+An open-source Dropbox client for macOS and Linux.

 ## About
 BirdBox is an open-source Dropbox client written in Python.
 The project's main goal is to provide an open-source desktop Dropbox client for platforms that aren't supported.
 It's written using the Python SDK for Dropbox API v2.